Annie Get Your Flame Thrower! Scientists say Zombie Apocalypse Already Here…

 sharpen the garden tools..get your runnin shoes..

-Well, this could be true.
+While, this could be true…

 -I mean our nation is about to give the man who would be

 The hippocampus, you know, that part of your brain which sounds

 like your friendly neighborhood, pachyderm but in fact is responsible

-Well according to new research, Molecular Science
+Well according to new research, in, Molecular Psychiatry,

-depression can cause it to shrink.
+depression can cause the hippocampus to shrink.

 This would explain the vacant stare, social aversion,